josfam/sunema/README.md

 ## How to install the application on a linux environment

-### If you are in a hurry, open a terminal and run this command
+### A. If you are in a hurry, open a terminal and run this command

 ```sh
 wget https://raw.githubusercontent.com/josfam/projectquickinstall/main/sunema-install.sh && sudo chmod +x sunema-install.sh && source ./sunema-install.sh